 - Take special care to implement digital safety measures, such as creating secure passwords and using adequate virus protection.

 - Learn which documents you should preserve and which documents you should dispose.

 Identity theft is the criminal practice of someone using your information for personal gain, usually monetarily.
-According to the Bank of America, thieves often use your information to apply for loans and credit lines, file for tax returns, spend your money, apply for jobs, and forge checks.
+According to the Bank of America, oftentimes thieves use your information to apply for loans and credit lines, file for tax returns, spend your money, apply for jobs, and forge checks.

-What should I do and look for?
+What should you do and look for?